How to Send Money to Nigeria

 You can use Google Wallet and Apple Pay in Nigeria, but these apps are geared to domestic retail transactions and not international money transfers.

-PayPal is available in over 200 countries, ensuring impressive worldwide coverage, and there are almost instant transactions.
+PayPal is available in over 200 countries, ensuring impressive worldwide coverage, and it also offers instant money transfers.
 However, this comes with its limitations because the receiver needs to have a PayPal account opened to receive money.

 Another drawback of this platform are the high fees, which can go as high as 5%.
 Money transfer providers charge far less and might not even have transaction fees.
 MTPs support instant transactions, so you'll get the same transfer speed while paying less.